-I have supervised over seventy undergraduate senior theses and many independent studies "readings and research" courses.
-Boston College students I have taught and worked with closely over the years have gone on to attend law school at Boston College, Boston University, Suffolk, New England, Yale, Harvard, Columbia, NYU, Cornell, UC-Berkeley, Stanford, Georgetown, Duke, Case Western, Fordham, Villanova, George Washington, Rutgers-Newark, George Mason, Wake Forest, Stetson, UIC-John Marshall, the University of Virginia, William and Mary, Notre Dame, the University of Chicago, Northwestern, the University of Michigan and others, M.A. programs at Brown, Columbia, Stanford, Oxford, Harvard, Northwestern, the University of Hawaii, and the University of North Carolina, and Ph.D. programs in Political Science at Cornell, the University of Pennsylvania, Johns Hopkins, Princeton, and UCLA.
+I have supervised over eighty undergraduate senior theses and many independent studies "readings and research" courses.
+Many of the theses I have supervised have won departmental, college, and universitywide "best thesis' prizes.
+Boston College students I have taught and worked with closely over the years have gone on to attend law school at Boston College, Boston University, Suffolk, New England, Yale, Harvard, Columbia, NYU, Cornell, UC-Berkeley, Stanford, Georgetown, Duke, Case Western, Fordham, Villanova, George Washington, Rutgers-Newark, George Mason, Wake Forest, Stetson, UIC-John Marshall, the University of Virginia, William and Mary, Notre Dame, the University of Chicago, Northwestern, the University of Michigan and others, M.A. programs at Brown, Columbia, Stanford, Sciences Po, Oxford, Harvard, Northwestern, the University of Hawaii, the University of North Carolina, and the University of Pennsylvania, and Ph.D. programs in Political Science at Cornell, the University of Pennsylvania, Johns Hopkins, Princeton, and UCLA.
 My students have clerked on the Supreme Judicial Court of Massachusetts, for numerous U.S. District court judges, for federal judges on the U.S. Courts of Appeals for the First, Second, Third, Fourth, Sixth, Seventh, Ninth, and District of Columbia Circuits, and on the U.S. Supreme Court (for the Chief Justice of the United States).
-They have also won Truman and Fulbright Scholarships, and worked for the Jesuit Volunteer Corps, Teach for America, and the Peace Corps, been named Selma, Alabama "Teacher of the Year," and served as Senior Investigative Counsel for the U.S. House of Representatives January 6 Committee.
+They have also won Truman and Fulbright Scholarships, and worked for the Jesuit Volunteer Corps, Teach for America, and the Peace Corps, served as U.S. military officers and as assistant U.S. attorneys, legal aid lawyers, and public defenders, as legislative and campaign aides, analysts, advisors, and assistants, as venture capitalists, and as corporate legal directors and general counsel.
+They have also founded and directed NetChoice's Litigation Center, served as Senior Investigative Counsel for the U.S. House of Representatives January 6 Committee, and been named Selma, Alabama "Teacher of the Year."